ltsai323/xPhoton/xPhoton/README.md

 scripts       : Some bash or python scripts can be directly executed.<br/>
 test          : test region.
 Do anything in this.<br/>
 dev           : developing codes.
 Compile by makefile only<br/>

+# data/pythonparser
+Use it to analyze the log file of getXsec.py.